AlaSQL/alasql/README.md

 ### SQL to JavaScript parser and compiler

-You can use Alasql to parse to AST and compile SQL statements:
+You can use AlaSQL to parse to AST and compile SQL statements:

 ```js
     // Parse to AST